-There will be an introductory lecture in the second week of the semester: 22^{nd} October 2018, 10-12 am, room S64.
+There will be an introductory lecture in the second week of the semester: 18^{th} of October 2021 (10-12 am).
 In this session, I will give an introduction into the topic.
-The main part of presentation and discussion will take place on 13^{th} and 14^{th} December 2018 (rooms S59 and S66).
+The main part of presentation and discussion will take place on 02^{nd} and 03^{rd} of December 2021 (9-5 pm).
 All course-related questions should be sent to stefan.kornitzky@uni-bayreuth.de.
 The language of the seminar is English.